27 October, 2020

 CMS for maximum flexibility and omnichannel presence

-In recent years, a new trend has greatly changed the landscape of content management systems for the web.
-Headless CMSes debuted with the goal of bringing a whole new level of flexibility to the CMS world.
+In recent years, a new trend has greatly changed the landscape of best content management systems for the web.
+Headless CMS platforms debuted with the goal of bringing a whole new level of flexibility to the world of CMS software.

 The idea is simple – a headless CMS is backend-only.
 It provides no frontend or even a specific rules for creating one (i.e. templating).
 It’s a content repository, which makes the content available through an API.
 A CMS like this gives a lot of advantages:

 - with a bit of work, it can work with any custom or ready-made front layer,

 - You can move the content to a new frontend layer more easily,

 - it can serve various websites, apps and more at the same time.
 You can even organize your entire content creation and management around this single CMS.